Jembe/jembe/README.md

 # Jembe Web Framework

-Jembe is Python Web Framework for building modern web applications, running on top of Flask and designed with following goals:
+Jembe is a Python Web Framework for building modern web applications, running on top of Flask and designed with the following goals:

-- Developer creates an App by combing custom, reusable, reactive and responsive UI components;
+- Developer creates an App by combing custom, reusable, reactive, and responsive UI components;
-- Developers is focused primarly on "business" logic and writes UI/Frontend logic only for very specific use cases;
+- Developers is focused primarily on "business" logic and writes UI/Frontend logic only for very specific use cases;
 - New UI Components are created by extending Python class, with simple API, and writing associated Jinja2 template;
-- Complex UI interactions can be created without or with minimal use of javascript code by utilasing server side html rendering and partialy updating html in fronted;
+- Complex UI interactions can be created without or with minimal use of javascript code by utilizing server-side HTML rendering and partial updating;
-- There should be no reason to think off, consider or implement logic for:
+- There should be no reason to think off, consider or implement the logic for:
-    - Handling http request-response cycle;
+    - Handling HTTP request-response cycle;
     - URL Routing;
-    - Handling any "low level" web/http API;
+    - Handling any "low level" web/HTTP API;

 Official web site https://jembe.io

-## Quickly start with new project
+## Quickly start with a new project

 Requires **Python 3.8** or above: